SITE MENU

 Scotland is well known for its unpredictable weather.
 It can change very fast in a matter of minutes, especially in mountain and sea areas.
 When travelling around Scotland it is always best to be prepared for anything, good or bad.

 In the height of the summer, the hours of daylight are long and it may not get dark until after 11pm, particularly the further north you are.
-In winter, daylight hours are reduced to around 7 hours at the lowest point in December (click here for a useful daylight hours summary table).
+In winter, daylight hours are reduced to around 7 hours at the lowest point in December (click here for a useful daylight hours summary table) or use the Sunrise and sunset calculator for Edinburgh (and other places).

 Average Temperatures for Edinburgh are approximately as follows: